nginx/unit-docs/source/installation.rst

    $ ./configure ruby --module=ru23 \
                       --ruby=ruby23

 .. _installation-bld-src:

 ============================
 Building and Installing Unit
 ============================

-To build Unit executables and language modules that you have :program:`./configure`'d earlier and install them:
+To build and install Unit executables and language modules that you have :program:`./configure`'d earlier:

 .. code-block:: console